 I have to admit, I enjoyed the ease of use of the service using the app and the web interface and being able to trade without commissions.
 They’re also quite innovative with their autoinvest and investment pies you’re able to set up.

-In my opinion, Trading212 is a better option than eToro, as you can have your account running in Euros and there are no withdrawal or inactivity fees.
+In my opinion, Trading 212 is certainly a better option than eToro, as you can have your account running in Euros and there are no withdrawal or inactivity fees.

 But, the broker still comes with a few cons that you should be aware of:

-- The number of available stocks and ETFs is quite limited compared to other brokers
+- The number of available stocks and ETFs is a bit limited compared to other brokers

 - There is no way to opt out of the share lending policy